jacklav24/NBA-Player-Points-Predictor/README.md

 ## Folder Structure

+There are 3 main directories/folders.

+1. backend
+    - This houses the python and model logic.
+Hosts endpoints for training models, tuning hyperparameters, and making predictions.
+    - currently the backend needs to be shuffled around so that file structure makes a little more sense. functionality is perfect though.
+2. frontend
+    - Holds react frontend including pages, components, and endpoints to post/get model info for the user.
+3. data_collection
+    - Holds a jupyter notebook which utilizes the nba_api to get all active players data for model training.

 ```
 player-predictor-app/
 ├── backend/
 │   ├── main.py                  # FastAPI entrypoint
 │   ├── model_logic.py           # Model logic and data loading
 │   ├── player_data_setup.py     # Provided preprocessing functions
+│   ├── model_metrics.py         # Calculates and saves model metrics.
 |   ├── feature_engineering.py   # handles the chunk of feature engineering
+|   ├── constants.py             # holds constants related to model training and the project as whole.
 │   ├── data/
 │   │   ├── team_def_stats.csv
 │   │   └── player_game_logs/